Tehuantepec: Description and history

 Tehuantepec is the second largest city on the Isthmus of Tehuantepec in the south of Mexico.
 Founded by the Zapotecs in the period just before the arrival of the Spanish in the 16th century, Tehuantepec remains the center of Zapotec culture in the Isthmus.
 One important symbol of this culture is the image of a Zapotec woman from the area called La Tehuana.
 In the 2000s, a sculpture of this figure was created by Miguel Hernández Urbán from the State of Mexico.
 The sculpture is found at the main entrance to the city of Tehuantepec, made of local marble and fine wood along with stainless steel brought from Mexico City.
 The work made Hernández an "adopted son" of the city.
 The city remains home to many traditions and customs which are centuries old, with many, especially in the market, still favoring the Zapotec language over Spanish.
 The city reached its height in the early 20th century with the arrival of the railroad.
-However, since then the importance of this railroad has severely diminished by the building of the Panama Canal.
+However, since then the importance of this railroad had severely diminished by the building of the Panama Canal.
 Today the city is considered to be poor, with many of its buildings in disrepair.
 Many survive on subsistence commerce.
 Many motorcycle taxi operators in Tehuantepec and other cities in Oaxaca are underage, between 13 and 15.
 The city also has had problems with stray dogs including an incident when about twenty dogs took over the main entrance.

+Despite the circumstances, the government of Andrés Manuel López Obrador revived the railroad and started working on its rehabilitation, as part of the project known as Interoceanic Corridor of the Isthmus of Tehuantepec (abbreviated in Spanish as CIIT), modernizing the railroad line and planning the construction of 10 industrial parks across the Isthmus of Tehuantepec.
+The project has often been described as a potential "competitor" to the Panama Canal, but the project's administration believes it will work as a "complement" to it.
+Though the project has raised some controversy over environmental and other such social issues, it is expected to contribute to the country's economic growth and the industrial development of the South of Mexico.
+It is planned to open for passenger operations in December 2023 and for other related works to be completed by July 2024.